Special interest groups

 Once your membership has been confirmed a member of the team will contact you and invite you to email APPSIG@face.ac.uk indicating your request to become an APPSIG member.
 You will also be invited to add the names of a maximum of 9 colleagues from your institution to receive the benefits of being a FACE member.
 Your 9 additional members will not be automatically added as a paying APPSIG member unless you explicitly request it.
 We will then add you and the additional members, where relevant, to the appropriate membership and distribution lists.

-Student Voice SIG
+Student Success SIG